serenity-js/serenity-js/book/from-scripts-to-serenity/speaking-the-right-language.md

 Since a Page Object works with two distinct concepts, there are two reasons why it might need to be changed.
 The page structure may have changed, or a test might need to describe a new user interaction with that page.
 In both cases, deliberate or unintended changes to the page object carry a risk of having a negative impact on existing tests that use it.
 The more interactions and page elements a given page object describes, the higher the likelihood of the problem occurring.

 Page Objects also introduce a more subtle problem.
 As the name implies, Page Objects reason at the level of the user interface, in terms of fields, buttons and links that the user manipulates.
 This affects the way you think about the application too.
 Instead of placing the primary focus on **what** the user needs to do with the application, Page Objects lead you to focus on **how** the user interacts with individual pages.
-As a result, the tests become tightly coupled to the user interface, making them more brittle and more likely to be affected by UI changes.
+As a result, the tests become tightly coupled to the structure of the user interface, making them more brittle and more likely to be affected by UI changes.

 Even though Page Objects reduce code duplication and encourage reuse across tests within a single project and a single test suite, the design falls short if we need to enable code reuse across multiple projects and teams.